VianneySonneville/zarby/README.md

 Zarby.detect_delimiter("aa;bb;cc,dd") # => ";"
 ```

-`detect_delimiter`, render the dilimter, define in a csv on XXXX ms.
+`detect_delimiter`, render the dilimiter, define in a csv on XXXX ms.
 `[',', ';', ':', '|']`, is available by default.

 ### Normelize